Humanity is stepping down from the gambling table.

 When you grant a non - human entity enough action ability, what you are actually doing is transferring "subjectivity" from humans to non - humans.

 This paradox itself implies a deep - seated signal.
-When you give enough control to AI, what it can do far exceeds your expectations - whether good or bad.
-It's not just working for you; it's gaining a kind of initiative.
-And humans are changing from the helmsman to a passenger who lies in the cabin after telling the destination.
+When you give AI enough control, what it can do far exceeds your expectations - whether good or bad.
+It's not just working for you; it's gaining a sense of initiative.
+And humans are changing from the helmsmen to passengers who lie in the cabin after telling the destination.

-Brian Arthur mentioned in The Nature of Technology that one way for technology to evolve is "combination", where new technologies are formed by combining old technologies.
-But OpenClaw shows another possibility: technology can not only evolve through combination but also through obtaining autonomous action ability.
-When an AI system can decide which tools to call, in what order, and how to handle exceptions on its own, it is no longer just a tool.
+Brian Arthur mentioned in The Nature of Technology that one way for technology to evolve is "combination," where new technologies are composed of old ones.
+But OpenClaw shows another possibility: technology can evolve not only through combination but also by obtaining autonomous action ability.
+When an AI system can decide which tools to use, in what order, and how to handle exceptions on its own, it is no longer just a tool.
 In more accurate academic terms, it has agency.

 This term is usually used to describe humans, a subject with free will and action ability.
 When we have to use this term to describe an AI system, a certain conceptual boundary has become blurred.

-During the same period when the world was still in the lobster craze, a more far - reaching event occurred.
+During the same period when the world was still in the lobster craze, a more far - reaching thing happened.
 However, it was not as eye - catching as a red lobster, so most people didn't pay much attention to it.

 February 5, 2026.
 This day may become a mark in the AI chronicle.

 OpenAI and Anthropic released new models on the same day, namely GPT - 5.3 Codex and Claude Opus 4.6.
-The fact that two top - tier AI institutions released models at the same time is big news in itself.
-But the problem is not the release itself but a sentence hidden in the technical documentation of GPT - 5.3 Codex.
+The simultaneous release of two top - tier AI institutions is big news in itself.
+But the problem lies not in the release itself but in a sentence hidden in the technical document of GPT - 5.3 Codex.

-This sentence is not in the title or abstract of the document, nor in the press release.
-It is in the main text of the technical report and is easily overlooked.
+This sentence is not in the document title or abstract, nor in the press release.
+It is in the main body of the technical report and is easily overlooked.

 The original text is as follows: